 When you’re planning a vacation, making arrangements for a pet can be stressful.
 Finding a caretaker, finalizing plans, and leaving your beloved animal behind can be stressful for you and your pet.

 Pet travel is easier than you might think.
-Whether you drive or fly, there’s a way for your dog or cat to come along.
+Whether you drive, fly, or take a train, there’s a way for your dog or cat to come along.
 Many hotels and short-term rentals are also pet-friendly.

 Here’s what you need to know to make your next vacation pet-friendly.